-You may be eligible for Accident, Sickness (and Unemployment Cover if required) which will not ask about your condition but certainly will exclude it.
-We would recommend that you speak to a qualified adviser before taking out cover so that they can explain what is covered and what it not.
+You may be eligible for Accident, Sickness (and Unemployment Cover if required) which will not ask about your HIV, but will certainly exclude it from the claims set.
+We would recommend that you speak to a qualified adviser before taking out cover so that they can explain what is covered and what is not.

 Are you planning on a holiday?
 As with any medical condition, it is important that you arrange travel insurance that covers your HIV.
 We have teamed up with a specialist travel insurance broker that can help you get the protection that you need.
 For more details on arranging travel insurance when you have HIV, please visit here.